shadabsk/Assembly-Lanugage-Programs/Readme.md

 * Copy the .asm files in the TASM installed directory.
 * The image file represents the sample input and generated output
 * assemble using tasm followed by filename.asm eg: tasm fact.asm *giving extension are optional*
-* link using tlink followed by filename.obj eg:square.obj *giving extention are optional*
+* link using tlink followed by filename.obj eg:square.obj *giving extension are optional*

 ### Factorial & Square
 * For factorial use td fact.exe then press f9 and enter number observe the output in ax register